Queuni/Defense-Grid/README.md

 - Adjust the batch size to reduce memory usage on large inputs

 - Clean up the test fixtures and move shared data to a single file

+- Fix bug where the parser would hang on malformed input